jlethuau/wp-parallax-content-slider/README.txt

 2. The admin panel

 == Changelog ==

+To see the current development version, come and have a look to the project [GitHub repository](https://github.com/jlethuau/wp-parallax-content-slider)

+= 0.9.6 =
+* Serious PHP code refactoring
+* Added some filter hooks: prlx_slide_title, prlx_slide_content, prlx_pre_get_posts
+* New swipe JS plugin [touchswipe.js](http://labs.skinkers.com/touchSwipe/)
+* Use first image in content if there is no thumbnail image
+* Fixed notice from wordpress with register_uninstall_hook
+* Added several new translation files

+= 0.9.5 =
+* Fixed a bug : Some debug code forgotten in the main PHP file

+= 0.9.4 =
+* Support for a new shortcode parameter to filter on one or more categories

 = 0.9.3 =
 * New translations (Georgian and Russian) thanks to Temur Danelia